godfrey-creat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add permission to all subdirecrory
+creat my_dir with permission 751